-[X] ANNUAL REPORT PURSUANT TO SECTION For the Fiscal Year Ended December 31, 2012 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT (OF 1934 or [] TRANSITION REPORT PURSUANT TO SECT 1934 ION 13 OR 15(d) OF THE SECURITIES EX KCHANGE A CT OF For the transition period from to Commis sion File No. 0-11676 BEL FUSE INC. Van Vorst Street City, NJ 07302 01) 432-0463 (2) 01) 432-0403 al executive offices and zip code) one number, including area code) NEW JERSEY 22-146369 9 (State of incorporation) (I.R.S.
-Employer Ident Securities registered p ursuant to Section 12(b) of the Act: Title of Each Class Name of Each Ex on which Regis Class A Common Stock (\$0.10 par value) NASDAÇ Class B Common Stock (\$0.10 par value) NASDAÇ) Securities registered purs uant to Section 12(g) of the Act: None Indicate by checkmark if the registrant is a well-known sea Securities Act. soned issuer, as defined in Rule 405 of the Yes [] No [X] Indicate by checkmark if the registrant is not required to fil e reports to Section 13 or 15(d) of the Act.
-Yes [] No [X] Indicate by check mark whether the registrant (1) has filed 13 or 15(d) of the Securities Exchange Act of 1934 during shorter period that the registrant was required to file such registrant. the preceding 12 months (or for such filing requirements for the past 90 days. ,, ,, Yes [X] No [] Indicate by check mark whether the registrant has submitte Web site, if any, every Interactive Data File required to be of Regulation S-T during the preceding 12 months (or for s submitted and posted pursuant to Rule 405 required to submit and post such files).
-Yes [X] No [] Indicate by check mark if disclosure of delinquent filers put (229.405 of this chapter) is not contained herein, and will nowledge, in definitive proxy or information statements in ot be contained, to the best of registrant's Form 10-K or any amendment to this Form 10-K. [X]
+[X] ANNUAL REPORT PURSUANT TO SECTION 13 OF For the Fiscal Year Ended December 31, 2013 R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or [] TRANSITION REPORT PURSUANT TO SECTION 1934 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF For the transition period from to Commission F ile No. 0-11676 BEL FU SE INC. Vorst Street , NJ 07302 32-0463 cutive offices and zip code) umber, including area code) NEW JERSEY 22-1463699 (State of incorporation) Securities registered pursua nt to Section 12(b) of the Act: Title of Each Class Name of Each Exchange on which Registered : Class A Common Stock (\$0.10 par value) NASDAQ Class B Common Stock (\$0.10 par value) NASDAQ Securities registered pursuant t o Section 12(g) of the Act: None Indicate by checkmark if the registrant is a well-known seasoned Securities Act. issuer, as defined in Rule 405 of the $$\operatorname{Yes}\xspace[$ [] No [X] Indicate by checkmark if the registrant is not required to file repo orts to Section 13 or 15(d) of the Act.
+Yes [[] No [X] Indicate by check mark whether the registrant (1) has filed all rep 13 or 15(d) of the Securities Exchange Act of 1934 during the pro- shorter period that the registrant was required to file such reports eceding 12 months (or for such filing requirements for the past 90 days.
+Yes [X] No [] Indicate by check mark whether the registrant has submitted elec Web site, if any, every Interactive Data File required to be submit of Regulation S-T during the preceding 12 months (or for such sl tted and posted pursuant to Rule 405 required to submit and post such files).
+Yes [X] No [] Indicate by check mark if disclosure of delinquent filers pursuant (229.405 of this chapter) is not contained herein, and will not be knowledge, in definitive proxy or information statements incorporation. contained, to the best of registrant's Form 10-K or any amendment to this Form 10-K. [X]

-, accelerated filer, an accelerated filer, a non-accelerated filer or a smaller ted filer, accelerated filer and smaller reporting company in Rule 12b-2 Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] Smaller reporting company [(Do not check if a smaller reporting company)] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes [] No [[X] ng common equity of the registrant held by non-affiliates (for this purporectors) of the registrant, as of the last business day of the registrant's m) was \$193.7million.
-Number of Shares of Common Stock Title of Each Class Outstanding as of March 1, 2013 Class A Common Stock 2,174,912 Class B Common Stock 9,192,777
+3 accelerated filer, an accelerated filer, a non-accelerated filer or a smaller and filer, accelerated filer and smaller reporting company in Rule 12b-2 of Large accelerated filer [] Accelerated filer [X] Non-accelerated filer [] Smaller reporting company [] (Do not check if a smaller reporting company) Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of the Act).
+Yes [] No [X] g common equity of the registrant held by non-affiliates (for this purpose, rectors) of the registrant, as of the last business day of the registrant's most was \$140.9 million.
+Number of Shares of Common Stock Title of Each Class Outstanding as of March 1, 2014 Class A Common Stock 2,174,912 Class B Common Stock 9,335,677